-The watershed served by the Chautauqua-Conewango Consortium, a Waterkeeper Alliance Affiliate includes all of the waters that form the Conewango Creek.
-The main water bodies are Chautauqua Lake, the Cassadaga Lakes, Bear Lake, and the many miles of streams that connect these waters to the Conewango Creek.
-The landscape is located on the northern Allegheny Plateau and is comprised of forested hillsides, agricultural areas, small cities, and rural, residential communities.
+The Chautauqua-Conewango Consortium, a Waterkeeper Alliance Affiliate, serves a 900-square mile drainage basin that includes all of the waters that form the Conewango Creek.
+The main water bodies that are included in this watershed are Chautauqua Lake, Cassadaga Lakes, Bear Lake, and the many miles of streams that connect these waters to the Conewango Creek.
+The watershed is located on the northern Allegheny Plateau and is comprised of forested hillsides, agricultural areas, small cities, and rural, residential communities.
+It is part of the larger Allegheny and Ohio River watersheds.

 Chautauqua Lake formed by the northward retreat of an Ice Age glacier between ~19,000 and 14,000 years ago.
 There are two distinct basins – North and South – of nearly equal size separated by a constriction.
 Water from the lake flows south to the Chadakoin and Conewango Rivers.
 The water from these two rivers joins larger rivers becoming part of the Mississippi River flowing into the Gulf of Mexico.